aws-cloudformation/cfn-language-discussion/.github/ISSUE_TEMPLATE/feature_request.md

 ### **Are you currently working around this issue?**
 How are you currently solving this problem?

-### **What is the expect behavior with this new feature**
+### **What is the expected behavior with this new feature**
 Please include some code examples showing how this feature can be used.

 ### **Additional context**
 Anything else we should know?

 ### **Attachments**
-If you think you might have additional information that you wouldd like to include via an attachment, please do - we will take a look.
+If you think you might have additional information that you would like to include via an attachment, please do - we will take a look.
 (Remember to remove any personally-identifiable information.)